-Setting the Sensitivity of the Auto Header Height Control to 200 (New Holland CR/CX Series)
+Setting Sensitivity of Auto Header Height Control to 200 (New Holland CR/CX Series)

 Changes may have been made to the combine controls or display since this document was published.
-Refer to the combine operator's manual for updates.
+Refer to combine operator's manual for updates.

 - 1. Engage threshing and feeder house. - 2.
-Select HEIGHT SENSITIVITY on the combine display screen. - 3.
-Use the + or buttons to change the setting to 200. - 4.
-Press ENTER to save the new setting.
+Select HEIGHT SENSITIVITY on combine display screen. - 3.
+Use + or buttons to change setting to 200. - 4.
+Press ENTER to save new setting.